 One reason I refer to Ubuntu MATE Welcome regularly is that it serves as an excellent source of information about Ubuntu MATE.
 It acts like a Help system or user manual.
 This got me to wondering about whether or not there actually is a complete set of help topics offered within the operating system itself.
 I decided to test it out.
 I pressed the F1 key at the desktop.
 The MATE Desktop Manual appeared.
 Well, that makes sense.
 I saw a Help icon in the System menu, so I clicked on it.
 The MATE Desktop Manual appeared again.
 Hmmm.
 Not so good.
 I would have expected that the "System Help" would be help for the whole Ubuntu MATE system rather than just the desktop environment.
 After looking through the help system, I discovered that there was no built-in help for the operating system.

 In true Open Source fashion, I decided that it was time to scratch that itch and develop Ubuntu MATE Help.
 I learned how the help system works in Ubuntu and Ubuntu MATE.
 I learned how to use the tools to author and edit help topics.
 I consolidated all of the great material I could find that was scattered within Ubuntu MATE Welcome and the Ubuntu MATE website, then added a dash of information from the Ubunt MATE forums.
 I made the source materials available to Martin and his team.
-As I write this, it's all being translated into many of the other languages supported by Ubuntu MATE and I hope it will be ready for the next release in early 2017.
+As I write this, it's all being translated into many of the other languages supported by Ubuntu MATE and I hope it will be ready for an upcoming release in 2017 or 2018.
 We'll see how the team implements it, but I personally hope that the Help icon in the System menu will open the new help.

 Theme music for the Going Linux podcast is generously provided by Mark Blasco. http://www.podcastthemes.com